-The story of Judas Iscariot, Luke chapter 6.
-We have in verses 14 to 16 of Luke 6 the record of the 12 apostles, their names.
+The story of Judas Iscariot.
+Luke chapter 6.
+We have in verses 14 to 16 of Luke 6 the record of the twelve apostles, their names.
 Jesus prayed all night.
-In the morning He called from His many disciples 12 to be apostles, messengers, first-generation of preachers of the gospel after Him.
+In the morning He called from His many disciples twelve to be apostles, messengers, first generation of preachers of the gospel after Him.
 There was Simon, whom He also named Peter, and Andrew his brother, and James and John who were brothers, and Philip and Bartholomew, or Nathanael is his other name, and Matthew, also called Levi, and Thomas, James the son of Alphaeus, and Simon who was called the Zealot, Judas the son of James, and last, Judas Iscariot, who became a traitor.

 Last week we started looking at Judas and we addressed two out of several points that I want to make.
 Number one was his name.
-His name is Judas which is a form of Judah, a familiar name, actually the name of the southern kingdom, the name of one of the 12 tribes of Israel, one of the 12 sons of the patriarchal period.
-The name means "Jehovah Leads," which indicates when he was born his parents must have had great hopes that his life would be led by God.
-He's the son of Simon, we're told in another place, a man named Simon, a very common name, it was also Peter's name.
+His name is Judas, which is a form of Judah, a familiar name, actually the name of the southern kingdom, the name of one of the twelve tribes of Israel, one of the twelve sons of the patriarchal period.
+The name means "Jehovah leads," which indicates when he was born his parents must have had great hopes that his life would be led by God.
+He's the son of Simon, we're told in another place, a man named Simon, a very common name.
+It was also Peter's name.
 We are told here he is Judas Iscariot, which means he's from the town of Kerioth.
-This is in southern Judea, 23 miles south of Jerusalem, seven miles from Hebron.
-He is the only non-Galilean, all the other eleven were from the north, the area of Galilee.
-They were brothers, they were friends, they worked together, many of them they knew each other, they came from familiar background.
+This is in southern Judea, twenty-three miles south of Jerusalem, seven miles from Hebron.
+He is the only non-Galilean.
+All the other eleven were from the north, the area of Galilee.
+They were brothers, they were friends.
+They worked together.
+Many of them they knew each other.
+They came from familiar background.
 Judas was a solitary figure who entered their midst from afar.
 They knew nothing about him.
 It was easy for him to be a hypocrite because nobody knew anything about his family, his background, his life before he showed up in following Jesus.
 So that played well into his strategy, to work his way into a place of trust and ultimately become the treasurer of the purse of Jesus and the traveling apostles.

 He chose to follow.
 He chose to follow when following was